-The incident likely was something of a ritual to determine Smith’s intentions, said Buck Woodard, a cultural anthropologist and director of the American Indian Initiative at Colonial Williamsburg.
+The incident likely was something of a ritual to determine Smith’s intentions, said Buck Woodard, a cultural anthropologist and former director of the American Indian Initiative at Colonial Williamsburg.

 “There’s a little bit of confusion about what was happening,” he said.
 “Smith indicates he was going to have his head beat in, but scholars suggest it was some sort of theatrics, an adoption ceremony.”

 Pocahontas likely served as an emissary for her father, a common practice among the Algonquin, Woodard said.

 “The open arms of a harmless child was a symbolic gesture,” he said.
 “When there was an outside group, a foreigner or outside entity, and you were unsure of their intentions but you wanted to demonstrate a level of peace, you sent a child.”

 At a very young age, Pocahontas helped establish a relationship between the Algonquin and the English, Woodard said.
 After initial contact, Powhatan encouraged Smith and other settlers to move closer to the tribe and share crops and other resources.

 Pocahontas was a frequent visitor to Jamestown, where she delivered messages from her father and facilitated trading.
 She also admired Smith, who later described her as unrivaled in wit and spirit—fodder for fictional accounts that paint Smith and Pocahontas as lovers.